Search

 Interactive /release-notesBecomes an interactive version selector

-Remote Control session namesUses the hostname as the default prefix (e.g. myhost-graceful-unicorn), configurable via --remote-control-session-name-prefix
+Remote Control session namesUses the host name as the default prefix (e.g. myhost-graceful-unicorn), configurable via --remote-control-session-name-prefix

 Notable fixes